Query-Specific Pruning of RML Mappings (Extended Version): Satisfiability

-The following result\footnote{The proofs of all formal results in this paper are detailed in a separate PDF file \ that we have submitted as supplementary material and will put on arXiv after acceptance.} is the first building block of our pruning approach.
+The following result\footnote{The proofs of all formal results in this paper are provided in \ExtendedVersion{the Appendix}\PaperVersion{an extended version~\cite{ExtendedVersion}}.} is the first building block of our pruning approach.
 It shows that, when evaluating a SPARQL graph pattern over an RDF graph created by applying an RML-spe\-cif\-ic mapping expression, the correct query result may be produced without explicitly considering every TrMap-ex\-pres\-sion of the given mapping expression.
 In particular, it is possible to ignore every TrMap-ex\-pres\-sion over which none of the triple patterns of the graph pattern is~ satisfiable.

 \begin{proposition} \normalfont Let $\symPattern$ be a graph pattern and let $\mappingExpr$ and $\mappingExpr'$ be RML-spe\-cif\-ic mapping expressions such that $\fctTrmaps{\mappingExpr'} \subseteq \fctTrmaps{\mappingExpr}$ and, for every TrMap-ex\-pres\-sion $\mappingExpr_\mathsf{TM} \in \bigl( \fctTrmaps{\mappingExpr} \setminus \fctTrmaps{\mappingExpr'} \bigr)$, \emph{none} of the triple patterns in $\symPattern$ is satisfiable over~$\mappingExpr_\mathsf{TM}$.
 Then, for every source assignment~$\validInput$ that is valid input for $\mappingExpr$ , it holds that $\evalP{\symPattern}{\symRDFGraph} = \evalP{\symPattern}{\symRDFGraph'}$, where $\symRDFGraph$ and $\symRDFGraph'$ are the RDF graphs resulting from the mapping relations $\fctApply{\mappingExpr}{\validInput}$ and $\fctApply{\mappingExpr'}{\validInput}$, respectively. \end{proposition}